Updated on February 11th, 2019 by Bob Ciura

 Valuation & Expected Returns

-Cardinal Health had GAAP earnings-per-share of $4.03 in fiscal 2017.
-As a result, the stock has a price-to-earnings ratio of 14.3.
-Cardinal Health is currently valued well below its 10-year average, of 16.9.
+Based on anticipated adjusted earnings-per-share of $5.07 for fiscal 2019, Cardinal Health stock has a price-to-earnings ratio of 10.4.
+Cardinal Health is currently valued well below its 10-year average price-to-earnings ratio of 14.2.

-In addition to multiple expansion, future returns could be generated from earnings growth and dividends.
+In addition to multiple expansion, future returns will be generated from earnings growth and dividends.